Backflow Prevention

 Make sure the discharge line from your water softener has a sufficient air gap from the receiving floor drain.

 Eliminating this direct cross connection is important to making protecting potable (drinking) water from possible contaminants in the floor drain.
-The diagram on the left represents a sufficient air gap.
+The below represents a sufficient air gap.